titulus/mvc/README.md

 tiny mvc example
 ----
 ## usage
-use controller to connect viewers with data models and provide business logic:
+use controller to connect viewers with models and provide business logic:
 ```js
 const Controller = require('../controller');